 Today, your local guide will lead you through Dubrovnik's Old City — a UNESCO World Heritage Site — introducing you to its most heralded landmarks, as well as its hidden gems.
 Following the tour, you’ll relax in a centuries-old church for a Vantage-exclusive private classical concert by the Sorkočević Quartet, who are members of the Croatian National Philharmonic Orchestra.

 Return to your ship for lunch, then enjoy a leisurely afternoon and evening.
 You'll be supplied with a one-day Dubrovnik card, which provides free entrance to numerous sites around the city, including access to the walkway atop the walls surrounding the Old City.
-Your Program Manager and Concierge will be happy to recommend activities to do and places to see.
+Your Program Manager and Destination Manager will be happy to recommend activities to do and places to see.

 Unearth the UNESCO treasures of Hvar